11bus11/theatre-booking/README.md

     - Choose to deploy from GitHub.
     - Connect your account and choose a repository to deploy from.
     - Choose either Automatic or Manual deployment (recommended).
+- Follow the steps on [this page](https://whitenoise.evans.io/en/stable/django.html) to set up Whitenoice.
+- Make sure your images are on an external site, like [ibb](https://ibb.co).
+This prevents errors related to the images.
 - Make sure the live site is working.

 ## Credits